Back to Blog

 5. Include Deductions

 Account for any pre-tax deductions, such as 401(k) contributions, health insurance premiums, or HSA contributions.
+These deductions reduce your taxable income, which can lower your tax liability.
+For example, if you contribute $200 per paycheck to a 401(k), that $200 is not subject to income tax.
 Also include any post-tax deductions you may have, such as Roth IRA contributions or union dues.
+While post-tax deductions don't reduce your taxable income, they are still important to include in the calculator to get an accurate estimate of your net pay.

 Real-World Example

-Let's say you're a single individual living in California with an annual salary of $50,000.
-You pay semi-monthly and have 1 allowance on your W-4.
-Here's a simplified calculation:
+Let's say you're a single individual living in California with an annual salary of $60,000.
+You pay semi-monthly and have no dependents.
+You contribute 6% of your salary to a 401(k) and pay $100 per paycheck for health insurance.
+Here's a more detailed calculation:

 Common Mistakes to Avoid